apsommer/Sociable/README.md

-Sociable is a social media app that finds meaningful, interesting, and unique platonic friendships.
-Users are matched based on their location, personality traits, and common interests.
-Messaging occurs in real-time using Google Firebase servers.
+Sociable is a social media app that finds meaningful and unique platonic friendships.
+Users are matched together based on their location, personality traits, and common interests.
+Direct messaging occurs in real-time using Google Firebase servers.